timwoj/shadowcraft-vm/README.md

 2. Install Virtualbox from http://virtualbox.org
 3. Clone this repo
 4. Open a command line (cmd.exe, Terminal.app, xterm, etc) and enter the directory of the repo
+5. Run the following commands to initialize the vagrant environment. vagrant plugin install vagrant-omnibus vagrant plugin install vagrant-berkshelf --plugin-version 2.0.1 bundle install --path gems
+    ./bin/berks install
-5. Run the command `vagrant up`.
+6. Run the command `vagrant up`.
 This will download, install, boot, and provision the VM.
-6. Run the command `vagrant ssh`.
+7. Run the command `vagrant ssh`.
 This will ssh into the VM that is now running.
-7. Start the ShadowCraft UI backend running by running the following commands: cd /var/www/shadowcraft-ui/backend twistd -ny server-5.4.toc
+8. Start the ShadowCraft UI backend running by running the following commands: cd /var/www/shadowcraft-ui/backend twistd -ny server-5.4.toc